Expurple/home.expurple.me/content/posts/The-optimal-post-size.md

 date = 2025-01-10
 draft = false
 showToc = false
+summary = 'No more than 5 laptop screens / 2000 words.'
 +++

 No more than 5 laptop screens / 2000 words.
 This isn't a magical, scientifically